danieldizzy/The-Ultimate-Research-Guide/README.md

 - What is your company policy with regards to me releasing open source code (personal projects)?
 If there is an approval process, how lengthy is it?

 - What is your company policy with regards to side projects?
 Am I allowed to work on my own sites?

-- Do I own the code I make in my own time on my own hardware?

 - Will the company pay for training programs / certifications / conferences?
 What is the approval process like?